-We aim to maximize the sum-rate for multiple users by designing the STAR-RIS deployment and hybrid beamforming of the base station and STAR-RIS.
-Therefore, the optimization problem can be formulated as
+We aim to maximize the sum-rate for multiple users as defined in \eqref{rate}, by designing the STAR-RIS movement $(\Delta_x, \Delta_y)$ on x-y plane and orientation $\alpha$, and hybrid beamforming of BS and STAR-RIS.
+Therefore, the optimization problem can be formulated as:

-where constraints (\ref{c1}) and (\ref{c2}) represent the constraint for the phase shift of the reflected signal and the transmitted signal on STAR-RIS.
-Constraint (\ref{c3})) represents the power allocation of STAR-RIS on both the reflected signal and the transmitted signal.
-Constraint (\ref{c4}) means that the reflected- and transmitted- signals satisfy the conservation of energy law.
-Constraint (\ref{c5}) represents the STAR-RIS orientation denoted by a location value, where $x_{ori}$ and $y_{ori}$ are values of $cos\phi$ and $sin\phi$, $\phi$ is the angle between the STAR-RIS orientation and x-axis.
-Constraints (\ref{c6}) and (\ref{c7}) represent the STAR-RIS movement in each step within a bound.
-Constraint (\ref{c8}) represents that at each time slot $t$, the power of the base station is not larger than the max power $P_{max}$.
-Constraint (\ref{c9}) represents the phase shift parameter on STAR-RIS elements for each user and is determined by whether the user is in the transmission area or the reflection area, and function $f$ is the line passes through STAR-RIS with the same direction of STAR-RIS orientation.
+where constraints \eqref{c6} and \eqref{c7} represent the STAR-RIS movement in each step within a bound.
+Constraint \eqref{c8} represents that at each time slot $t$, the power of BS is not larger than the max power $P_{max}$.